redhat-kejones/hattrick/guest_images/README.md

 `access.redhat.com`

 ## Post download
-Once you have downloaded the guest images to `hattrick/guest_images` fill out the `group_vars/all/vars` file and update the names with the latest versions.
+Once you have downloaded the guest images to `hattrick/guest_images` fill out the `group_vars/all/vars` file and update the fields with the needed info.